-S. No Activity/ Transaction Type Nature of Supply 5.
-Following Supply shall be considered as supply of service. (a) Renting of immovable property.
-For E.g.: Renting of precincts of a religious place.
-Renting of property to an educational institution. (b) Construction of a complex, building, civil structure or a part thereof, including a complex or building intended for sale to a buyer, wholly or partly, except where the entire consideration has been received after issuance of completion certificate, where required, by the competent authority or after its first occupation, whichever is earlier.
-E.g. DLF has constructed individual residential units for agreed consideration of ₹2 crore per unit. ₹1 crore per unit were received before issuance of completion certificate by the competent authority and balance after completion (c) Temporary transfer or permitting use or enjoyment of any intellectual property right (d) Development, design, programming, customisation, adaptation, upgradation, enhancement, implementation of IT software.
-E.g. XYZ software developers developed ERP software for A ltd. (e) Agreeing to the obligation to refrain from an act, or to tolerate an act or situation, or to do an act.
-E.g. Late delivery charges recovered from supplier for non-fulfilment of contract within stipulated time 6.
-Following composite supplies: (a) Works contract services.
-Works contract: means a contract for building, construction, fabrication, completion, erection, installation, fitting out, improvement, modification, repair, maintenance, renovation, alteration or commissioning of any immovable property wherein transfer of property in goods (whether as goods or in some other form) is involved in the execution of such contract.
-[Section 2(119) of CGST Act]. (b) Supplybywayoforaspartofanyserviceorinanyothermannerwhatsoever, of goods, being food or any other article for human consumption or any drink.
+S. No Activity/ Transaction Туре Nature of Supply Imp including a partly, excessissuance of authority of E.g. DLF has of ₹2 crore per u on of a complex, building, civil structure or a part thereof, a complex or building intended for sale to a buyer, wholly or ept where the entire consideration has been received after f completion certificate, where required, by the competent or after its first occupation, whichever is earlier.
+Constructed individual residential units for agreed consideration of unit. ₹1 crore per unit were received before issuance of completion or the competent authority and balance after completion • transfer or permitting use or enjoyment of any intellectual ght (copyright Poknt brend nome logo (12) , enhanceme nt, design, programming, customisation, adaptation, upgradation, nt, implementation of IT software. ware developers developed ERP software for A ltd. situation, o E.g. Late de o the obligation to refrain from an act, or to tolerate an act or r to do an act. elivery charges recovered from supplier for non-fulfilment of thin stipulated time 6. completion, repair, mai immovable (b) Supplybyw of goods, b of CGST Act]. vayofor as part of any service or in any other manner what so ever, eing food or any other article for human consumption or any)